julianemora/bigdata_finalproject/Raw_Analysis_JM.md

 ```

 ## Creating a metadata file
 A metadata file is used to import important information about each sample into QIIME2.
 I created the metadata file in google sheets.
-I downloaded an extension on google sheets called Keemei to verify the format was compatible with QIIME.
+I downloaded an extension on google sheets called Keemei to verify the format was compatible with QIIME2.
 Then I downloaded the metadata file to my local drive and saved it as a .tsv.

 ### Moving metadata file from local drive to github and using wget to import into Bluewaves
 ```